Home / Company Profile

 1. Network availability is based on the actual network outages and preventive / emergency maintenances that may potentially impact our network.
 While some carriers simply lack the ability to notify their customers in advance of service related outages and maintenances, our carriers always proactively notify CIFNet of any issues.

 2. POP diversity.
-Our carriers’ Network Points of Presence (POP) are located throughout Chicago.
-While Savvis has a local POP in the building, both NTT and AboveNet are riding on separate transport links to geographically distinct locations.
+Our carriers' Network Points of Presence (POP) are located throughout Chicago.
 This ensures that the latter two will not be simultaneously unavailable.

-3. Carrier’s backbone redundancy – some backbone operators only claim to have redundant backbones.
-All of our three carriers: AboveNet, NTT, and Savvis have completely fault-tolerant backbone networks.
-What’s also important is that historically none of the major fiber cuts across one operator’s backbone has affected the other, thus providing unparallel level of availability for CIFNet.
+3. Carrier's backbone redundancy – some backbone operators only claim to have redundant backbones.
+All of our three carriers: GTT, NTT, and Cogent have completely fault-tolerant backbone networks.
+What's also important is that historically none of the major fiber cuts across one operator's backbone has affected the other, thus providing unparallel level of availability for CIFNet.

 4. Non-oversubscribed bandwidth – this includes both on-net, backbone network and peering interconnections.